We Lost Our Home And Our Independence

 Meanwhile, Becky’s son was hospitalized on Thanksgiving.
 She learned that same week that the Salvation Army ran out of the funds they planned to provide her if she could find a rental house.
 Becky says she was running around trying to get life-saving medicine for her son while trying to find a house to lease or rent.
 “At the end of the week, my son was in the hospital because he had an infection and he had no medicine.
 I was running around trying to find something that we couldn't find.
 And I went back to Salvation Army and they said that they were out of funds, but when they got them they would call.”

-Running out of money and options, Becky found what she saw as a bargain, the Welcome Inn in Quincy.
+Running out of money and options, Becky found what she saw as a bargain, a local Inn, in Quincy.
 “I’m running out of money, so I tried to go the cheap way.
-I went down to the Welcome Inn and tried to get a room for us and I went ahead and paid them before I looked at the rooms.
+I went down to the Inn and tried to get a room for us and I went ahead and paid them before I looked at the rooms.
 It wasn't very nice.
 It wasn't very pleasant.
 First of all, before you get to the elevator, there was trash everywhere.
 Get to the room and it's just disgusting.
 It's just disgusting.
 It was just dirty, filthy, nasty.
 I started to pick up things, but then I decided to go get some gloves and as I went outside the manager or whoever he was I turned to him and I asked him if I could use a broom and he said, "No, we don't let people use our brooms because we never get them back."
 And I looked at him, I'm like, "Really?
 You're going to tell somebody who just paid you for a week that they can't use a broom?"
-Becky’s son, who is paraplegic, and has other medical complications, cannot possibly stay in a room, with black mold, a cockroach infestation, and general filth.
+Becky’s son, who is paraplegic, and has other medical complications, cannot possibly stay in a room, with black mold, a cockroach infestation, and general filth, Becky said.

 “So I left and went and bought me a broom and cleaning supplies and I went in there for three and a half hours and cleaned just one area.
 And I called my friend, Jennifer, and had her come take pictures because I just couldn't take it.
 So, I decided I was going to sit down for a minute and roaches fell from the ceiling.
 That’s all it took.
 I was out the door.
 Went down and asked for our money.
 And he said, "No, we don't have it.
 There's no refund."
 So this is where we're at.”
 I'm out $350 and I have two kids I have to support."